How is Zeffy free?

 3. Interpersonal Skills

 Fundraising involves identifying potential donors and nurturing a bond with them.
-As an executive, you must have good interpersonal skills to build relationships with donors.
+As a successful executive director, you must have good interpersonal skills to build relationships with donors.
 This includes persuasiveness to make a convincing pitch for support and attract donors.

 Nonprofit Executive Director Job Description Template